dallonby/staticAltitudeCorrection/README.md

 # staticAltitudeCorrection
-Correcting the barometric altitude of a moving platform by using a static barometer with a radio link, recording data alongside a mobile barometer.
+A method for correcting the barometric altitude of a moving platform by using a static barometer with a radio link, recording data alongside a mobile barometer.
+One use of said method could be in apparatus for performance testing of human powered vehicles.

 Difference between static and mobile data are compared and a altitude computed which includes differential correction data from the static barometer.